sighupio/fury-getting-started/fury-on-talos/README.md

 ## Step 1 - Create a Kubernetes cluster with Talos

 `talosctl create cluster` by default creates a 2 node cluster, 1 node for the master (control-plane) and 1 node for the worker.
-Both of them run as containers with Docker.
+Both of them run as containers within Docker.

 For this tutorial we won't use the default command, we will need to use some custom flags:

-1. Let's pin the Kubernetes version using the `--kubernetes-version` flag.
+1. We will pin the Kubernetes version using the `--kubernetes-version` flag.
-2. The default sizing of the worker will not be enough for this tutorial, we need to set the `--cpus-workers` and `--memory-workers` flag.
+2. The default sizing of the worker will not be enough for this tutorial, we need to set the `--cpus-workers` and `--memory-workers` flags.
 3. We will be using the Ingress module, we need to expose some ports using the `--exposed-ports` flag.
-4. We need storage for some components of the distribution, talos does not include one by default.
+4. We will need storage for some components of the distribution, Talos does not include one by default.
 We will use [Rancher's `local-path` storage][rancher-local-path] provider, but for it to work we need to patch the worker's configuration with the `--config-patch-worker` flag.
 The patch looks like this:

 ```yaml
 - op: replace